eduvpn/documentation/DATABASE.md

 The `-d` option will allow the user to create databases.
 The `-P` option will ask immediately to specify a password.
 Provide one!

-Now to test it, back in your normal user account:
+Create the database:

 ```
-$ psql -h localhost -U vpn
+$ createdb -h localhost -U vpn vpn
 ```

-This will ask for the password and should then show the PostgreSQL prompt:
+This will ask for the password, provide it.
+The database will be created.
+Test whether you can connect to the database:

 ```
 $ psql -h localhost -U vpn